usefathom/fathom/README.md

 Fathom [respects the privacy of your users and does not collect any personally identifiable information](https://usefathom.com/data/).
 All while giving you the information you need about your site, so you can make smarter decisions about your design and content.

 ![Screenshot of the Fathom dashboard](https://github.com/usefathom/fathom/raw/master/assets/src/img/fathom.jpg?v=7)

+## Community Edition vs PRO Edition

+We offer a [PRO version of Fathom Analytics](https://usefathom.com/#pricing) that starts at $14 / month.
+You can also self-host our Community Edition for $5 / month.

+Here is what you get for an extra $9 / month with our PRO version:

+* Automatic Security / Software updates
+* Automatic scaling (our PRO version is built to handle billions of page views each month)
+* Database Redundancy (In the event of a database hardware failure, we have a live standby database ready to go)
+* Access to our super-fast CDN
+* Faster data aggregation
+* Access to the latest Fathom Analytics software updates

+It comes down to your personal needs and how much you value your time.

 ## Installation